-Ken O'Hare is a Partner with RSM in Seattle providing over 20 years of experience in tax consulting to middle market private clients and family offices.
+Ken O'Hare is a partner with RSM in Seattle providing over 20 years of experience in tax consulting to middle market private clients and family offices.
 He rejoined RSM after being the tax director for a large family office providing tax consulting regarding structuring of private equity, venture capital and hedge fund, and private company transactions, including mergers and acquisitions.
-Ken brings experience in tax diligence and advisory services for private company acquisitions and dispositions, planning regarding financial products, in-depth knowledge of LLC and partnership allocations, tax planning for financially troubled companies (including debt forgiveness and NOL preservation), and extensive research and analysis of a wide range of tax issues related to business transactions.
+O'Hare brings experience in tax diligence and advisory services for private company acquisitions and dispositions, planning regarding financial products, in-depth knowledge of LLC and partnership allocations, tax planning for financially troubled companies (including debt forgiveness and NOL preservation), and extensive research and analysis of a wide range of tax issues related to business transactions.

 Stephen McKay is a shareholder with Karr Tuttle Campbell and focuses his practice on mergers and acquisitions as well as corporate finance and emerging company representation.
 He has advised both private and public companies on a wide range of needs.
 McKay’s clients include purchasers from independent sponsors to strategic acquirers and sellers in a variety of fields, such as manufacturing, aerospace, and software.
 He has worked closely with both entrepreneurs to structure their new business ventures and raise startup capital and investors looking to evaluate potential investments in growing companies.
 McKay has worked on numerous acquisitions on both the buy and sell sides.
 He is member of the firm’s Business and Finance Department.

 John Amato is managing partner for Lake Street Capital Partners.